cocos2d/cocos2d-js/docs/upgrade-guide-from-3.0beta-to-3.0.md

 ## 2. Object pool extension: `cc.pool`

-An object pool implementation have been proposed in RC0: `cc.pool`, it can helps you to improve your game performance for objects which need frequent release and recreate operations
+An object pool implementation have been proposed: `cc.pool`, it can helps you to improve your game performance for objects which need frequent release and recreate operations

 Some common use case is :
     - Bullets in game (die very soon, massive creation and recreation, no side effect on other objects)